Hullow/Minishell/Documentation/Shell-functioning.md

 		IF
-		- execl() fails due to an error equivalent to the [ENOEXEC] error defined in (POSIX.1-2017 - System Interfaces) => execute a command equivalent to having a shell invoke with:
+		- execl() fails due to an error equivalent to the [ENOEXEC] error defined in (POSIX.1-2017 - System Interfaces) => execute a command equivalent to having a shell invoke with arguments:
-		- the pathname resulting from the search as its first operand
+		- first operand: the pathname resulting from the search
 		- any remaining arguments passed to the shell

 			IF